ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 <figcaption>The raw observation (96, 96, 3) - the resized observation (64, 64, 3) - the learnt latent variables (32,)</figcaption>
 </center>

-I had no way of knowing that the algorithm I was watching would be one I implement in four distinct implementations, and teach the ins & outs of DQN and it's evolution into Rainbow.
+I had no way of knowing that the algorithm I was watching would be one I implement four times, or that I would teach the mechanics of DQN and it's evolution into Rainbow over twenty times.

 ### AlphaGo Zero

 The second was AlphaGo Zero.
-The publication of AlphaGo Zero in October 2017 came out after I had taught reinforcement learning twice.
+The publication of AlphaGo Zero in October 2017 came out after I had taught my course on reinforcement learning twice.

 <center>
 	<img src="/assets/world-models/Zero_act_learn.png">